 Northern Rail operates around one service per hour on this route.
 Its trains are fast and direct and can offer the lowest fares, particularly for advance bookings.
 Look out for WiFi onboard, refreshments, luggage racks and charging points.

 For each of the services between Manchester and Stoke-on-Trent, passengers will find both first and second-class carriages, as well as luggage racks.
 Well-behaved pets are welcome if kept off seats.
 Bikes can be taken on board, but it is wise to book a bike rack place in advance when you book your seat, as these are limited.
 Disabled travellers will find ramps, accessible carriages, wheelchair-friendly seating areas and extra support from train staff.

 To get the cheapest tickets for trains from Manchester to Stoke-on-Trent, it pays to book in advance and to be flexible with travel dates.
 Looking at slower journeys or those with changeovers and travel at off-peak times usually offers cheaper tickets.
 Use mobile ticketing for ease and as an environmentally-friendly option, too.

-Omio customers who travel this route most frequently depart from Manchester Piccadilly and arrive in Stoke-on-Trent.
+When travelling this route, Omio customers are departing most frequently from Manchester Piccadilly and arriving in Stoke-on-Trent.

 Here are some other resources that might have the information you need